grafana/grafana/docs/sources/datasources/prometheus/query-editor/index.md

 - **Both** - The default option.
 Returns results for both a **Range** query and an **Instant** query.
 - **Range** - Returns a range vector consisting of a set of time series data containing a range of data points over time for each time series.
 You can choose lines, bars, points, stacked lines or stacked bars
-- **Instant** - Returns one data point per query and only the most recent point in the time range. provided.
-Instant query results can be depicted in the time series panel by adding a field override, adding a property to the override named `Transform`, and selecting `Constant` from the **Transform** dropdown.
-The results are depicted in table format or as raw data.
+- **Instant** - Returns one data point per query and only the most recent point in the time range provided.
+The results can be shown in table format or as raw data.
+To depict instant query results in the time series panel, first add a field override, next add a property to the override named `Transform`, and finally select `Constant` from the **Transform** dropdown.

 For more information, refer to the [Time Series Transform option documentation]({{< relref "../../../panels-visualizations/visualizations/time-series#transform" >}}).